Large Granular Lymphocytic Leukemia

 Mycosis Fungoides

-Mycosis Fungoides (MF) and Sezary Cell Leukemia (SCL) are related T-cell cutaneous lymphoma/leukemia.
+Mycosis fungoides (MF) and Sézary cell leukemia (SCL) represent closely related forms of cutaneous T-cell lymphoma, characterised by malignant CD4⁺ T-cell proliferation that primarily involves the skin and, in advanced stages, may progress to leukemic dissemination.
 Clinical Features: Mycosis Fungoides is an uncommon chronic T-cell lymphoma primarily affecting the skin and occasionally the internal organs.
-The disease is most common in middle-aged men.
-There are eczematous lesions, plaques, tumors, and ulcers of the skin without overt blood involvement.
-In the late stages, the […]
+The disease is most common […]

 Read more